• Home

 Once done, you’re ready to display your fall book page leaf garland and enjoy!

-Where To Hang Your Garland
+Where to Hang Your Garland

 I draped my fall garland across a vintage leaded glass window in our dining room.